aswad32/fbscrapper/README.md

-# Welcome to fbscrapper , experimanting with Scrapping facebook data without using API.
+# Welcome to fbscrapper , experimenting with Scrapping facebook data without using API.

-Prerequisite:
+## Prerequisite:

 * Python 2.7